 So here is a post to make up for last week and probably this week:3

 On a different note, check out my gallery for my Thaipusam images.
 The ones I am throwing up here are just the rest of the random stuff I took.

 Oh and do take a look at Mathias’s images on Thaipusam as well!
 He is my teacher and is really brilliant:3

 Thaipusam is a festival where the Hindus celebrate the occasion when Parvati gave Murugan a vel (spear) so he could vanquish the evil demon Soorapadman.
 To cut the long story short, google it.

-It is one of my favorite shoots last year for a variety of reasons.
-One being that you do not get Thaipusam everyday and I love the excitement and emotions that fills the air.
+It is one of my favourite shoots last year for a variety of reasons.
+Reason being that you do not get Thaipusam every day and I love the excitement and emotions that fill the air.
 The intensity of the devotees are really interesting and the best part is, they kind of welcome and make way for photographers as long as you do not push your luck too hard(: